 File inclusion vulnerabilities are often considered more elementary compared to high-profile cyber-attacks, and are therefore often overlooked and underestimated.
 But, if conducted successfully, it might allow attackers to carry out information disclosure or even a complete system compromise.

-As defined by OWASP, the file inclusion vulnerability allows an attacker to include a file, usually exploiting a “dynamic file inclusion” mechanism implemented in the target application.
+File inclusion vulnerability allows an attacker to include a file, usually exploiting a “dynamic file inclusion” mechanism implemented in the target application.

 The vulnerability occurs owing to the use of user-supplied input without proper validation.
 These vulnerabilities are most commonly found in web applications running PHP scripts, but also frequently occur in JSP, ASP and others.